laravel/forge-docs/1.0/resources/databases.md

 :::danger Manually Changing The Root Password

-You should not change the `root` or `forge` database user passwords manually or outside of the Forge dashboard.
+You should not change the `root` or `forge` database user passwords manually or outside the Forge dashboard.
 Doing so will prevent Forge from being able to connect to or manage your database.
 :::

 ## Connecting To Databases Via A GUI Client